Periodic homogenization with an interface: The multi-dimensional case: Computation of the drift along the interface

 \subsection{Bound on the second moment}

-In order to conclude the verification of the assumptions of Theorem~\ref{maintheorem}, it remains to show that the second bound holds in \eref{othercomponents}.
-For the non-rescaled process, we can reformulate this as
+In order to conclude the verification of the assumptions of Theorem \ref{maintheorem}, it remains to show that the second bound holds in~(\ref {othercomponents}).
+For the nonrescaled process, we can reformulate this as a proposition. \begin{proposition} For every $\bar\eta> 0$, there exists a constant $C>0$ such that the bound